 Observation: You will observe that in the case of dilute hydrochloric acid bulb glows, but when glucose or alcohol solution is taken in the beaker, the bulb does not glow.

 Conclusion: The aqueous solution of hydrochloric acid conducts electricity due to the presence of types of charged particles: Hydrogen ions and chloride ions.
-Unlike acids glucose and ethanol do not ionise in aqueous solution, i.e. they do not give H+ ions; therefore, they cannot conduct electricity.
+Unlike acids glucose and ethanol do not ionise in an aqueous solution, i.e. they do not give H+ ions; therefore, they cannot conduct electricity.
 Thus, glucose and ethanol are not categorized as acids.

 Q9.
 Five solutions A, B, C, D and E when tested with universal indicator showed pH as 4, 1, 11, 7 and 9, respectively.
 Which solution is